StevenBlack/k7waterfront/topic/AnglinBay.md

 ##Anglin Bay

-<b>Anglin Bay is a small bay on the South Western shore of the [Great Cataraqui River][greatcataraquiriver].
+**Anglin Bay is a small bay on the South Western shore of the [Great Cataraqui River][greatcataraquiriver].
 #INSERTTOPIC:__GoogleMapAnglinBay
 ----
 #INSERTTOPIC:AnglinBayWrecks